Your Land, Your Decision

 Why is it taking so long?

-Once OHA issues an Order, an interested party may appeal OHA’s Order which can result in further delays.
+Once OHA issues an order, an interested party may appeal OHA’s order which can result in further delays.
 Some cases are more complex than others, requiring more review time, and the entire process can, at times, take a year or more to complete.
-Once the OHA Order is final, LTRO will update the land title record to reflect OHA’s Order and OST will distribute the trust funds from the estate.
+Once the OHA Order is final, LTRO will update the land title record to reflect OHA’s order and BTFA will distribute the trust funds from the estate.

-The following Question & Answers are from the Code of Federal Regulations (CFR).
+The following questions and answers are from the Code of Federal Regulations (CFR).

 (a) We will probate only the trust or restricted land, or trust personalty owned by the decedent at the time of death.